 The predominance of steam is further seen in its actual substitution for the windmill, or the tidal mill.
-Wind-commills still go on working until they are burnt down, or out of repair; they are then never rebuilt, but their work is transferred to steam-mills.
+Wind-cornmills still go on working until they are burnt down, or out of repair; they are then never rebuilt, but their work is transferred to steam-mills.
 Yet the grinding of corn is a work most suitable to the variable power of the wind.
 Again, if there is anything which could be cheaply done by wind, it is the raising of large masses of water where occasional irregularities are of no consequence, the rain and wind mostly coming together.
-Yet the windmills long employed to drain the Lincolnshire Fens, as practised in Holland, were at last superseded by powerful steam-engines, on the recommendation of Mr. Rennie.1 Tidal mills are no novelty.
+Yet the windmills long employed to drain the Lincolnshire Fens, as practised in Holland, were at last superseded by powerful steam-engines, on the recommendation of Mr. Rennie.30 Tidal mills are no novelty.
 One is mentioned in the first page and column of the Domesday Book as existing at Dover.
 A tidal pump was long moved by the current under Old London Bridge, and supplied the City with water.
-A tidal corn-mill, too, of very ingenious construction, subsequently existed at Woolwich.2
+A tidal corn-mill, too, of very ingenious construction, subsequently existed at Woolwich.31 Not long ago Sir Robert Kane, in his "Industrial Resources of Ireland,"32 supposed tidal mills to be capable of supplying motive power to Ireland.